jimchristie/jimchristie/_posts/2018-06-27-lean-penny-game-for-cross-functional-teams.md

 ---
 layout: post
-title: Lean Penny Game for Cross Functional Teams
+title: A Lean Penny Game for Cross Functional Teams
 snippet: >-
   In his seminal work on the Theory of Constraints, The Goal, Eli Goldratt outlines a matchstick game to illustrate how variability in flow impacts a